WHMIS 2015 TRAINING | ONSITE | ONLINE | TRAIN THE TRAINER COURSES

 - Safety Data Sheet (SDS), importance and interpretation

 See our blog for WHMIS FAQ’s

 How does updating WHMIS by adopting GHS standards improve workplace health and safety?

-- WHMIS training has remained largely unchanged since it was established in 1988.
+- WHMIS training canada has remained largely unchanged since it was established in 1988.
 It is a comprehensive system for communicating information about hazardous workplace chemicals.
 However, there are health and safety benefits to adopting the new GHS standards.

 - The new criteria for classifying chemicals are more comprehensive and detailed than those in WHMIS 1988.
 This will make it easier for suppliers to indicate the severity of hazards.

 - WHMIS 2015 training addresses some hazardous properties of chemicals that are not addressed in WHMIS 1988 (e.g. specific target organ toxicity – single exposure and aspiration hazard).